 How do I diversify my pool?

 There is no one set of actions to take that will diversify an applicant pool.
 The process is often a combination of efforts focused on increased or broader advertising in appropriate publications or web sites, requesting referrals from community-based organizations, attending job fairs targeted to the community for which a recruitment goal has been established and other like activities.
 For assistance or ideas in this area please review some of the resources listed below.
-You can also contact the Office of Equal Opportunity and Compliance.
+You can also contact Equal Opportunity, Compliance & Title IX.